Information and intelligence sharing

 National Crime Agency

 Regulation 46(5) of the UK Money Laundering Regulations 2017, requires a professional body supervisor which, in the course of carrying out its supervisory functions or otherwise, knows or suspects, or has reasonable ground for suspecting, that a person is or has engaged in money laundering or terrorist financing, must as soon as practicable inform the National Crime Agency.

 Anti-Money Laundering Supervisors Forum (AMLSF)

 The Forum aims to share and develop the consistent application of best practice across all AML/CTF supervisory bodies.
 It liaises with the National Crime Agency, HM Treasury, Home Office, HMRC and other government agencies involved in the prevention and reduction of economic crime.
 Further information on the purpose of the group is available in the terms of reference.

-The AASG (formerly known as the Accountancy Affinity Group (AAG)) is a sub-committee of the UK’s AMLSF consisting of professional body supervisors listed under Schedule 1 of the Money Laundering Regulations 2017.
+The IFA holds the position of Chair of the AASG.
+The AASG (formerly known as the Accountancy Affinity Group (AAG)) is a sub-committee of the UK’s AMLSF consisting of professional body supervisors listed under Schedule 1 to the Money Laundering Regulations 2017.
 It is a forum in which professional bodies work collaboratively to develop accountancy sector supervisory policy to promote consistency in standards and best practice.
-The IFA holds the position of Chair of the AASG.
+Further information on the purpose of the group is available in the terms of reference.